 Our congregation follows a liturgical model (set prayers and events during the service).
 Here is the common "pay attention" statement (the "Sh'mah"), often said when entering or exiting the home, or the synagogue.

 Hear Israel, (the) L-rd, Our G-d, (the) L-rd is One [...from Deut .6:4]

 Blessed is (his) name , (whose) glorious kingdom lasts forever and ever. [...
 1930's Orthodox Prayer Book]

 [Alternative: Blessed is the name of his glorious kingdom forever and ever [...
 1984 Armed Forces Prayer Book]

 Here are two common prayers, called the 'Kiddush', as modified by most Messianic communities.
 Clearly, these set us apart from the Jewish mainstream to speak about Yeshua, but you ought to know and so here they are in transliterated Hebrew (the best we can do with the Latin alphabet) and their English equivalent.
 We bless G-d in both Hebrew and then follow up in English as seen.
-Our Kiddush occurs between the main service and prior to lunch (oneg).
+Our Kiddush occurs after Erev Shabbat service.
 Visitors who disagree are not compelled to say these or any prayers.
 Prayer is us speaking to or blessing G-d from our heart, not rote unthinking words.